rmgibbo/wetfe/web/docs/ontology.md

         1. Reality contains the existence of __T<sub>k</sub>__
         2. Reality contains the nonexistence of __T<sub>k</sub>__

-- Here, we've considered three existential propositions, and can see the structure of Reality that they, together, imply.
+- Here, we've considered three existential propositions, and can see part of the structure of Reality that they, together, imply.
 - The subspace of Reality corresponding to 1.1.1. contains (at least) three extant Things.
 - Note that the 1.1.1. subspace is exactly one eighth of the total combinatorial space implied by the three propositions, but it is also the _densest_, in the sense that it contains more extant Things than any of the other seven subspaces.
 - As an example, we may take __T<sub>i</sub>__ and __T<sub>j</sub>__ to be points within some geometry, and __T<sub>k</sub>__ to be the number one.